 - 1. The Principal Investigator submits the protocol indicating request for review using the Expedited Procedure, indicates the review Category(s) and submits supporting data as appropriate. - 2.
+When the IRB receives an application that is prepared in such a way that the proposed research procedures are unclear or large components of the application are missing, reviewers will be unable to provide meaningful comments and guidance.
+In such cases, the application will be returned to the PI with the status of Not Ready for Review, and recommendations for additional resources and guidance will be provided to the PI. - Study personnel listed on the application are checked against the Compliance Office database to ensure required institutional training has been completed.
+If not all personnel have completed training, the PI/ study communication coordinator leads in eIRB. is notified that that IRB approval of the study will not be released until documentation that all study personnel have completed required education is received in the IRB office. - 4.
 The IRB Chair or designee will conduct a review of the project to determine if it qualifies for review using the expedited procedure according to IRB policy and human subjects research regulations.
 Request for revisions and/or clarifications will be entered electronically along with the study team responses.
-The Chair or designee will complete the IRB Reviewer Checklist for Expedited Initial Application and electronically submit this document along with review notes and decisions. - 3.
-If there are no question/concerns, or if responses are satisfactory, and the research as described on the application fits criteria for review by the expedited process, the Reviewer will electronically approve the application and the approval letter will be generated. - 4.
+The Chair or designee will complete the IRB Reviewer Checklist for Expedited Initial Application and electronically submit this document along with review notes and decisions.

+- 5. If there are no question/concerns, or if responses are satisfactory, and the research as described on the application fits criteria for review by the expedited process, the Reviewer will electronically approve the application and the approval letter will be generated. - 6.
 If the reviewer makes the decision that the research does not fit the criteria for review by the expedited procedure, then the IRB staff will notify the study staff that the protocol does not meet criteria for review by the expedited procedure.
-The study staff will be provided with the rationale for this decision and of the need to submit the research study for full board review. - 5.
-The applications submitted for review by the expedited procedure are evaluated based upon the DHHS and FDA criteria for expedited review research determinations in 45 CFR 46.110 et al, 21 CFR 56.110 et al and accompanying guidance documents.

-6. At each meeting, minutes of the previous meeting are available to all IRB members.
+The study staff will be provided with the rationale for this decision and of the need to submit the research study for full board review. - 7.
+The applications submitted for review by the expedited procedure are evaluated based upon the DHHS and FDA criteria for expedited review research determinations in 45 CFR 46.110 et al, 21 CFR 56.110 et al and accompanying guidance documents. - 8.
+At each meeting, minutes of the previous meeting are available to all IRB members.
 Expedited determinations are included in the "Report of Expedited, Exempt, Acknowledged Items" of the minutes.